 Coenobium - No 15, Summer 1996: Featuring a review of Bloodline's marketing campaign and interviews with modelmakers Richard Hamecher and Jeff Brower of Screamin' and with Steve Goodrich of Effective Images.

-Comic Shop News - No 225, October 1991: The Harvest of Evil announces an interview with Barker about his comic book and graphic novel adaptations.
+Comic Shop News - No 225, October 1991: The Harvest of Evil announces an interview with Clive about his comic book and graphic novel adaptations.

 Comics Scene - No 10, December 1989: John Bolton's Pinhead is trapped in a circle while Dan Chichester and others talk about the new Hellraiser series of graphic novels inside.